 Also of interest is that Thelma has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, the citizens of Thelma rank slightly lower than the national average.
-14.46% of adults 25 and older in Thelma have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Thelma is nearly on par with the US average for all cities of 21.84%: 17.39% of adults 25 and older in Thelma have a bachelor's degree or advanced degree.

+Thelma is a somewhat ethnically-diverse town.
 The people who call Thelma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Thelma residents report their race to be White, followed by Asian.
-Important ancestries of people in Thelma include English, Irish, German, Scottish, and European.
+Important ancestries of people in Thelma include Irish, English, German, European, and Scottish.

 The most common language spoken in Thelma is English.
 Other important languages spoken here include Italian and African languages.